 Under these circumstances we can lose sight of ourselves, of our personal desires, and of our ambitions.
 During these moments it is important to get back in touch with who we are, away from our daily demands.
 It is only when we clarify our desires that we can clarify our purpose.

 Our Goal at Plan Be is to help you make positive changes and create a solid strategy for achieving your goals and living your life with purpose and meaning.
-The coaching space is free of judgment, and personal opinions.
-During the sessions you will be asked profound and challenging questions that will push you to look within and discover your own answers allowing you to live more authentically and in line with your true values.
-Clients have reported that the process leaves them feeling empowered, and able to rely on themselves for direction long after the coaching sessions are over.
-Our Approach
+The coaching space is free of judgment and personal opinions.
+During the sessions you will be asked profound and challenging questions that will push you to look within and discover your own answers, allowing you to live more authentically and in line with your true values.
+Clients have reported that the process leaves them feeling empowered and able to rely on themselves for direction long after the coaching sessions are over.

-Plan Be is based on the study of Positive Psychology, which looks at the factors that allow individuals and communities to thrive.
-Positive Psychology breaks away from classic psychology approaches which look at what is wrong or ‘broken’ about the individual in order to fix them.
-Instead it takes on a more rounded view, by focusing on wellbeing, happiness, flow, personal strengths, wisdom, creativity, resilience, and other positive characteristics in order to help the individual utilise those elements to flourish in other areas of their life where they may feel stuck, and lacking focus or direction.
+Plan Be is based on the study of Positive Psychology which looks at the factors that allow individuals and communities to thrive.
+Positive Psychology breaks away from classic psychology approaches that focus on what is wrong or ‘broken’ with the individual in order to fix them.
+Instead it takes on a holistic approach inclusive of wellbeing, happiness, flow, personal strengths, wisdom, creativity, resilience, and other positive characteristics in order to help the individual utilise those elements to flourish in other areas of their life where they may feel stuck, and lacking focus or direction.

-Positivity is contagious, therefore Positive Psychology does not just focus on the individual’s quest for happiness which could resort in a narcissistic or self- centred pursuit.
-It goes beyond that to enrich the life around the individual too.
+Positivity is contagious, therefore Positive Psychology does not just focus on the individual’s quest for happiness, it goes beyond that to enrich the life around the individual too.
 For instance, if you start to feel more hopeful and happier, you may find you have more energy to play with your children, or arrange time with a friend, or you might feel more inspired and creative to tackle that business idea.
 The positive ripple effects are endless.